 We instantly know we are dealing with a company that specializes in services to help businesses track, analyze and optimize their digital marketing.

 Hopefully those profiles brought some inspiration.
 If they indeed did and you are ready to fire-up Photoshop, make sure your cover image is exactly 1252 pixels wide and 626 pixels high.

 As for the background, I honestly don’t like the ones that include a ton of text, logos and images and prefer to keep it simple with just one color that matches the cover photo.

 2. Use and Monitor Hashtags

 Are you adding hashtags to your tweets?

-So from the above graphic we see that it is best to go for either one or two hashtags in your tweets.
-But the question now is which hashtags should we use.
-Well unless you are making a Twitter chat using a hashtag, you shouldn’t be too specific with Twitter hashtags.
+Well, unless you are making a Twitter chat using a hashtag, you shouldn’t be too specific with Twitter hashtags.
 There isn’t enough search volume for hashtags like #ConversionOptimizationTips or #GetMoreBlogTraffic to work.

 The best starting point is your competition.
 Discover Twitter users who are using Twitter longer than you and observe their hashtag usage.